Faculty Advisor Info

 During the fall semester, you should begin reaching out to potential student competitors.
 Good avenues for finding interested students include reaching out to relevant student clubs or groups, announcing the competition in related classes, and posting flyers in public areas (example flyer here).

-When team registration opens in September, you will be able to register your intent to form a team, even if you don’t yet know the exact students that will participate.
+You can now to register your intent to form a team, even if you don’t yet know the exact students that will participate.

 Beginning in December, individual competitor registration will open up, which each student on your team will need to complete before the competition begins in mid-January.